1,000+ Opportunities

 Womack@ag. ok. gov

-Based on current listing details, eligibility includes: Accredited Oklahoma schools that purchase minimally processed local foods (fresh fruits and vegetables, meats, eggs, dairy, nuts) from ODAFF-approved vendors in the Local Food Procurement Assistance Program.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Accredited Oklahoma schools that purchase minimally processed local foods (fresh fruits and vegetables, meats, eggs, dairy, nuts) from ODAFF-approved vendors in the Local Food Procurement Assistance Program.
+Confirm the full requirements in the official notice before applying.